Spiffo/be_alert/custom_components/be_alert/to_do.md

 # TODO: zone or device alerts should be boolean sensors: alerting or not alerting

+# TODO: before you call the webservice, check if there are any sensors or binary sensors that exist under this integration

 # DONE: check if unloading a sensor actually happens